Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 Why Stock Barndominium Plans Are Popular

 Stock plans are popular because they make the planning process easier.
-Instead of starting from a blank page, you can compare real layouts and find a design that already includes the features you want.
+Instead of starting from a blank page, you can compare real layouts and find a design that already includes many of the features you want.

 - Save time